 You can also grow an abundance of hardy herbs in rich soil right outside your own kitchen door.
-Just choose your favorite herbs and get started in early spring for best results.
+Just choose your favorite herbs from the list of herbs that can grow together and get started in early spring for the best results.

 I hope this list of 7 herbs that can be planted together helps you to feel more confident about what to plant and where.
-Just get out there and get started, making mistakes is all part of the process!
+Making mistakes is all part of the process!
+Just get out there and get started.

-Knowing what herbs grow best together will help you plan for a bountiful herb harvest, too.
+Knowing what herbs grow best together will help you plan for a bountiful herb harvest.

 You can also find gardening products I use in my videos here <---

 You can go to my storefront using this secure link <----